The Montage Reno

 The Montage Reno is a high-rise residential building in Reno, Nevada.
 It previously operated as a hotel and casino from 1978 to 2005, under various names, including Sahara Reno, Reno Hilton, Flamingo Hilton Reno, Flamingo Reno, and Golden Phoenix Reno.

-The building was converted into a condominium tower from 2006 to 2008.
-It was formerly connected to Fitzgeralds Reno by a sky bridge.
+The former casino and hotel building was converted into a condominium tower from 2006 to 2008.
+This main building was formerly connected, via a skywalk over Sierra Street, to a smaller Virginia Street version of each main casino.
+This smaller casino on Virginia Street also had two food stores, such as a Subway sandwich shop.
 It is owned and operated by ST Residential LLC.

 History

 Sahara Reno (1978–81)

 The main hotel/casino, on North Sierra Street, was originally opened in 1978 as Sahara Reno.
 It was owned by the Del E. Webb Corporation, which also owned the Sahara resort in Las Vegas.
 The Sahara Reno was designed by David Jacobson Associates and constructed by the Del E. Webb Corporation.

 A separate casino building, located on Virginia Street, had previously operated from 1955 until 1978 as the Primadonna, before becoming part of the Sahara.
-The Virginia Street building was later reopened as Siri's Casino in 2014.
+The Virginia Street building, without the skywalk, was later reopened as Siri's Casino in 2014.

 Hilton/Flamingo (1981–2001)

-In 1981, the Sahara Reno became the Reno Hilton, then was renovated in 1992 and became the Flamingo Hilton Reno.
+In 1981, the Sahara Reno became the Reno Hilton, then was renovated in 1989 and became the Flamingo Hilton Reno.

 In 2000, Hilton declined to renew its licensing agreement with the Flamingo brand, and the Flamingo Hilton Reno became simply the Flamingo Reno, returning to the original brand formed in the 1940s in Las Vegas.

-The 602 room hotel-casino made a profit until its corporate owner Park Place Entertainment, owned by a subsidiary of Hilton Hotels, decided the resort was no longer profitable in a declining gaming market.
-They decided to close the property on October 21, 2001.
-The property was sold soon after closing to Vista Hospitality LLC of New York who pledged to renovate and reopen the hotel-casino.
+The 604-room hotel-casino made a profit until its corporate owner Park Place Entertainment, owned by a subsidiary of Hilton Hotels, decided the resort was no longer profitable in a declining gaming market.
+They decided to close the property on October 23, 2001.
+It was soon sold to Vista Hospitality LLC of New York, which pledged to renovate and reopen the hotel-casino.